TechnoSavage/runZero/queries.md

 @tenable.dev.hasAgent:="true"
 ```

-### Assets that have been scanned by Tenable over 2 weeks ago:
+### Assets that haven't been scanned by Tenable in over 2 weeks:

 ```
 @tenable.dev.lastScanTimeTS:>"2weeks"